Midlothian, Virginia: Etymology

 The origins of the name of Midlothian are subject to debate.

-Many think that the name came from two brothers from East Lothian and West Lothian in Scotland who founded a village.
+A prevalent story is that the name came from two brothers from East Lothian and West Lothian in Scotland who founded a village.
 For the name of the village they decided to name it after their respective homelands and a compromise was made, thus making the name of Midlothian.

-However, this story is mostly a legend based in some truth.
+This local legend is based in some truth.
 The two brothers who were said to have founded the village were likely Abraham Salle and Dr. Archibald Logwood Wooldridge (often called A. S. and A. L. Wooldridge).
 They, along with their two sisters, Jane Elam and Charlotte Wooldridge, incorporated a mining company called the Midlothian Coal Mining Company in 1835.
 This company's lands consisted of most of the present-day land south of Midlothian Turnpike in the village of Midlothian and is thought to have given its name to the village.
 The name of the coal company came from the Midlothian tract of land that was one of the two tracts that made up the company's original land holdings of 404 1/2 acres.
 The name of the tract came from a house that was located there and was owned by the Wooldridge family.
 The first Wooldridge in America, and the one who had assembled most of the Midlothian area lands, John Wooldridge came in the late 17th century from England.
 However, his ancestors in England had connections with the region of Midlothian in Scotland, and it is from here that the name is originally derived.

 The village had not always been called Midlothian.
 In the late 1700s, the area was listed on maps simply as "Coal Mines" and later came to be known as Coalfield.
 The modern-day Coalfield Road is a remnant of this name.
 The station where the Richmond and Danville railroads cut through the village was called Coalfield Station.
 It was first built in 1850 later to be destroyed in 1864 during the Civil War.
 The second Coalfield Station was built two years later in 1866 to be finally demolished in 1957.
 The station stood at the intersection of Salisbury Drive and the railroad.
 The US Post Office established at the station had the name of Midlothian.
 This reflected the importance of the Midlothian Coal Mining Company.
 By the late 1800s, the area had ceased to be called Coalfield and was referred to as Midlothian.